 - Add the frozen spinach and cooked quinoa.
-Let it cook just until the spinach has fully defrosted.
+Let the soup cook for 5 more minutes.

 - Instead of spinach, you could use kale, arugula, or beet greens.

 - Tri-colored quinoa isn’t required, I just like the pop of color.
-Plain quinoa will be just as delicious.
+Plain quinoa or brown rice will be just as delicious.